 - Coconut milk is something you can easily make yourself, and I have a recipe at the bottom of this post.
 It’s made from the coconut meat and contains mostly fat (the wonderful kind discussed above), along with some protein and a little bit of fiber and sugar.
 The coconut milk you buy in the store may seem easier than making your own, but the cans are usually lined with BPA and contain guar gum (which is made from legumes and can be difficult to digest).
-The boxed coconut milk is really just junk food masquerading as health food.
-In addition to guar gum, it usually has some form of sugar added, along with carrageenan (a seaweed derivitive that has been proven in 18 research studies to cause inflammation), and a number of synthetic vitamins, which sometimes the body cannot identify as real food and therefore cannot absorb safely.
-There is two brands of coconut milk that I love: Aroy-D. It’s BPA-free and additive-free: Natural Value and Aroy-D. Or, you can make your own, which gives you get the added bonus of making as little or as much as you want (no more leftover cans to use up.)
-Recipe at the bottom of this article.
+The large cartons of coconut milk often contain sugar as well as carrageenan (a seaweed derivitive that has been proven in 18 research studies to cause inflammation), and a number of synthetic vitamins, which sometimes the body cannot identify as real food and therefore cannot absorb safely.
+There is one brand of store-bought coconut milk that I love: Aroy-D. It’s BPA-free and additive-free.